 Making the Government Put the American Worker First

-WASHINGTON - The Immigration Reform Law Institute (IRLI) today argued its appeal in the U.S. Court of Appeals for the District of Columbia Circuit in the case of Washington Alliance of Technology Workers v.
-Department of Homeland Security (DHS).
+WASHINGTON - Yesterday, the Immigration Reform Law Institute (IRLI) filed an opening brief in the case of Washington Alliance of Technology Workers v.
+Department of Homeland Security (DHS) in the U.S. Court of Appeals for the District of Columbia Circuit.

 In 2015 IRLI was successful in challenging a 2008 OPT program extension for STEM (Science-Technology-Engineering-Mathematics) alien graduates as violating the notice and comment requirements of the Administrative Procedure Act (APA).
-In 2016, the Obama administration reissued the rule which IRLI has challenged again in this case.
+In 2016, the Obama administration reissued the rule which IRLI challenged again.
+In that case, the U.S. District Court for D.C. ruled in favor of DHS, and IRLI has filed an appeal.

 For additional information, contact: Brian Lonergan • 202-232-5590 • firstname.lastname@example.org